1969 Wyoming Cowboys football team: "Black 14" controversy

 During the season in mid-October, head coach Eaton dismissed 14 black players from the team for asking to wear black armbands during the upcoming home game against the Brigham Young University (BYU) Cougars.
-At the previous year's win over BYU at Provo, Cougar players had subjected them to racial epithets.
+At the previous year's win over BYU at Provo, some players claimed that Cougar players had subjected them to racial epithets.
 A week before the game, the team's black members were reminded of the incident and also informed about the racial policies of the Church of Jesus Christ of Latter-day Saints (which owns and operates BYU, and which at that time excluded black people from the priesthood of the LDS Church) by Willie Black, leader of Wyoming's Black Student Alliance, and challenged them to do something about it.

 The day before the game, the players donned black armbands on their civilian clothes and went to Eaton's office to discuss how they might show solidarity with the BSA protest.
 Upon seeing them with the armbands the coach immediately dismissed them from the team.
 According to Joe Williams, a team co-captain before he was suspended from the team, "We wanted to see if we could wear black armbands in the game, or black socks, or black X's on our helmets.
 And if he had said no we had already agreed that we would be willing to protest with nothing but our black skins."

 Eaton took them to the bleachers in Memorial Fieldhouse, and said he listened to their suggestions for ten minutes before deciding to release them.
 Williams gives a very different account: "He [Eaton] came in, sneered at us and yelled that we were off the squad.
 He said our very presence defied him.
 He said he has had some good Neeegro boys.
 Just like that."
 Defensive end Tony McGee said that Eaton "said we could go to Grambling State or Morgan State...
 We could go back to colored relief.
 If anyone said anything, he told us to shut up.
 We were really protesting policies we thought were racist."
 John Griffin, a flanker, corroborates McGee's memory.
 Tony Gibson agreed with the other players that Eaton kicked them off the team before they could even present a case.
 At the time, Wyoming fans and much of the state backed Eaton and his "no protesting" policy, and saw the Black 14 as insubordinate and ungrateful.